OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 What percentage of fans who receive a PPV offer actually purchase it?
 This is your single best measure of offer quality and chatter effectiveness combined.
 It also tells you immediately when something is off — a sudden drop in PPV conversion rate is almost always an early warning sign before revenue follows.

 Benchmark: Mass-blast PPV to full list: 2–5%.
 Segmented PPV to warm fans: 8–15%.
 Personalized DM PPV from chatter: 18–35%.
-If any of these drop more than 3 percentage points week-over-week, that’s a signal worth investigating that day.
+If any of these drop more than 3 percentage points week-over-week, that’s a signal worth investigating that day — not next week.

 3. Revenue Mix (Subscription vs. PPV vs. Tips)

 What percentage of total revenue comes from each source?
-This matters because each revenue stream has different margin profiles and volatility characteristics.
+Each revenue stream has different margin profiles and volatility.
 Subscription revenue is predictable.
 PPV is high-margin but volatile.
-Tips are often signals of exceptional fan relationships.
+Tips are signals of exceptional fan relationships.

-Benchmark: Healthy agencies tend to target 30–40% subscription, 45–55% PPV, 10–20% tips.
-Heavy reliance on subscriptions (>60%) means you’re probably leaving significant PPV revenue on the table.
-Heavy PPV dependence (>70%) creates revenue volatility when content quality dips.
+Benchmark: Healthy agencies target 30–40% subscription, 45–55% PPV, 10–20% tips.
+Heavy reliance on subscriptions (>60%) means you’re leaving significant PPV revenue on the table.
+Heavy PPV dependence (>70%) creates volatility when content quality dips.

 4. Refund Rate